Lrebaud/robi/README.md

 ### Censored target

-ROBI can handle censored targets (e.g. we know that a patient was alive until a certain date, but then we don't if he died or when).
+ROBI can handle censored targets (e.g. we know that a patient was alive until a certain date, but then we don't know if he died or when).
 For instance, to use the Overall Survival (OS), one must specify:
 ```python
 selection, scores = robi.make_selection(df,